TLeonidas/flower-classification-training/README.md

 # Flower Classification Training - Deep Learning 🌸

-This repository contains the full training process for a ResNet50-based model that classifies 102 species of flowers.
+This repository contains the full training process for a ResNet50-based model and training a custom classifier to achieve high accuracy in flower species recognition.
 ✅ Achieved **97.3% validation accuracy** on the Oxford 102 Flower Dataset.

 ## Project Overview